CST4D/WindowsDefender/Database/README.txt

 Hello!
-Welcome to the database team, the most lonely team of all but the best team of all.
+Welcome to the database team.

+The database will actually be stored on Azure now.